Is your AI ready for

 | Record KeepingAutomatic logging of operations and decisions | The Reasoning Ledger is immutable, timestamped, and linked to the policy node that governed the decision.
 Exportable, queryable, regulator-ready. |

-| Runtime Policy EnforcementStopping non-compliant actions before they reach the user | Inference-Time Interceptor.
+| Runtime Policy EnforcementStopping non-compliant actions before they reach the user | Decision Gate.
 Violations are blocked before the action commits.
 Not flagged after the customer saw them. |

 Assessment.
 Monitoring.
 Or let us run it.